RedTrioVirus/HitboxClass/README.md

 # Dot Product Requirement

 ### DotProduct : number (REQUIRED)
 Determines the threshold at which a person will be counted.
-For instance, 0 means they have to be at least 180 degrees from the vector used for the dot product.
+For instance, 0 means they can't be at most 90 degrees from the vector used for the dot product.

 ### PartForVector : BasePart (REQUIRED)
 The part the vector will be based off of.